ydahal1/ydahal1/jokes.md

-How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+What do you give a sick lemon?
+Lemonaid.

 [
-Thu Jan 22 00:33:18 UTC 2026
+Fri Jan 23 00:32:13 UTC 2026
  ]